Cox Lab

 Sperm evolution

 Sperm are the most variable cell type found in animals, but we know relatively little about how this cellular diversity has arisen evolutionarily.
-Ariel Kahrl's dissertation has taken the lab in a new direction by asking (1) how variation in sperm morphology and sperm count is related to diet and body condition, (2) how sperm morphology and sperm performance contribute to reproductive success in controlled breeding trials and wild populations, and (3) how post-copulatory sexual selection has shaped the evolution of sperm across lizard species.
+Ariel Kahrl's dissertation took our lab in a new direction by asking (1) how variation in sperm morphology and sperm count is related to diet and body condition, (2) how sperm morphology and sperm performance contribute to reproductive success in controlled breeding trials and wild populations, and (3) how post-copulatory sexual selection has shaped the evolution of sperm across lizard species.

 Picture